Lemon Sour Cream Cookies

 Instructions

-• Prepare the dry ingredients.
+• Mix dry ingredients.
 Whisk together the flour, baking powder, baking soda, and salt in a large mixing bowl.
 Then, set aside.

-• Combine the wet and dry mixtures.
+• Combine.
 Slowly add the flour mixture to the butter mixture, one cup at a time, mixing at low speed until combined.
 The dough will be very soft.

 • Chill the dough.
 Cover the bowl with plastic wrap and refrigerate the dough for 1 hour to firm up.
 Towards the end of the chilling time, preheat the oven.

-• Preheat the oven and prepare the baking sheets.
+• Prep.
 Preheat the oven to 375°F (190°C).
 Then, line baking sheets with parchment paper or lightly coat with cooking spray.

 • Cool completely.
 Remove the cookies from the oven and let them cool on the baking sheet for 2-3 minutes before transferring them to a wire rack to cool completely.